rxseger/homebridge-camera-motion/README.md

 * `name`: descriptive name
 * `pipePath`: path to a [Unix named pipe](https://en.wikipedia.org/wiki/Named_pipe) to communicate with the camera (will be created if needed, must match output file pipe written to by Motion on_picture_save)
+* `timeout`: reset the motion detector after this many milliseconds

 Example configuration: